 Are you contemplating making changes to your office IT in 2020?
 You might be wondering what impact it will have across your organization.
-Today, we have highlighted 5 positive changes your organization will experience if you make improvements to your office IT, resulting in increased revenue in 2020.
+Here are five positive changes that come out of improving your office IT, which can increase revenue in 2020.

-Technology can be used to improve communication within teams and across the different departments of your organization.
-Solutions like Skype, Slack and Google Apps enable employees to connect through chat conversations or by video for a face-to-face meeting option.
+We can use technology to improve communication within teams and across the different departments of your organization.
+Solutions like Skype, Slack and Google Apps enable employees to connect through chat conversations or by face-to-face video.
 A study found that for smaller companies with roughly 100 employees, miscommunication costs a company an average of $420,000 per year.
 An open communication workflow helps leaders better manage projects and helps employees meet deadlines, decreasing costs and improving overall productivity across your organization.

-Offering the opportunity for your employees to work remote has more benefits then what might initially come to mind.
-Not only is it a growing trend that’s expected to continue over the next year but it has been found to decrease office costs and improve employee morale.
+Improving office technology can overflow out of the office as well.
+Offering the opportunity for your employees to work remotely has many benefits.
+Not only is it a growing trend that’s expected to continue over the next year, but it has been found to decrease office costs and improve employee morale.
 This provides your organization more opportunities when it comes to recruitment and helps to keep employees engaged for the long term, lowering employee turnover.
 Read our recent blog post about how to prepare your office space and employees for working remotely.

 Finding a recent document among dozens of files can be frustrating and time consuming.
 Many organizations struggle to find an effective way to share files amongst employees and ensure that they’re always working on the most recent version.
-On average employees spend 1.8 hours every day searching and gathering past information.
-Investing in a cloud technology solution will ensure that all your files are in one central, backed up location for everyone to access.
-This helps to reduce the cost of physical storage space, giving you the ability to act faster and make better use of your time.
+On average, employees spend 1.8 hours every day searching and gathering past information.
+Investing in a cloud technology solution ensures that all your files are in a central, backed up location for everyone to access.

 What does your organization have planned for their office IT in 2020?
-It may seem like a large initial investment and a bit daunting but the outcome of improved office IT will have drastic impacts across your organization.
-For questions or more information about any of the topics discussed in this blog please contact an IT consultant below.
+It may seem like a daunting initial investment, but improving your office IT will have positive impacts across your organization.